voipnorm/CE-Deploy/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/voipnorm/InRoom-Macro-Deployer)
 # CE Feature Deployment Tool (CE-Deploy)

+# This code is for demonstration purposes only and not regularly maintained.
+Check the releases section to find the latest build which have a regualr release cycle.
+# The code for the releases is maintained in a seperate private repo.

 Desktop application for deploying CE based device features to Webex Room devices.

 Deployment of the following features: